Danville Area Community College

 - Danville Area Community College is committed to being a recognized leader in providing quality, innovative and adaptive programs and services which meet the life-long academic, cultural and work force needs of our diverse community.

-- The teacher population of 93 teachers has declined by 8% over five years.
+- The teacher population of 93 teachers has stayed relatively flat over five years.

 |Danville Area Community College||(IL) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |# Full-Time Students||1,069 students||1,386 students|

 |College Completion Rate|